dan-schel/train-disruptions/docs/line-routes.md

 All route edges in the CBD section after Richmond are all mapped to the line shape edge between "The city" and Richmond.

-And now the Ballarat line, with it's set-down-only stops after Ardeer:
+And now the Ballarat line, with its set-down-only stops after Ardeer:

 <img width="500" src="./img/line-shape-ballarat.png" />